 State law also requires that providers who administer flu vaccines to children ages 10-18 obtain the flu vaccine from the Minnesota Vaccines for Children Program (MNVFC)

-For people age 19 and older, providers must obtain immunizations and vaccines that are available from the Minnesota Department of Health (MDH) adult immunization and vaccine program.
+For people 19 years old and older, providers must obtain immunizations and vaccines that are available from the Minnesota Department of Health (MDH) adult immunization and vaccine program.

 MHCP does not pay for immunizations or vaccines that are available through the Minnesota Department of Health (MDH) at no cost to the provider.

 The affiliated pharmacy is responsible for billing MHCP for the pharmacist-administered vaccine and administration fee using the correct CPT codes through their billing intermediary, on MN–ITS Interactive 837 Professional.

 Bill drugs that are administered to a patient as part of a clinic or other outpatient visit to MHCP using the appropriate HCPCS code(s).
 See Physician and Professional Services section.
 Do not bill drugs administered during an outpatient visit through the pharmacy POS system.
 MHCP does not allow “brown-bagging” or “white-bagging” of prescription drugs administered in an office setting.

 Pharmacies, including mail order pharmacies, who are providing the drugs for a clinic visit, should bill the clinic and not MHCP for the drugs dispensed.
 MHCP will make an exception only if a recipient has third-party liability and the third-party payer requires that the drugs be billed through the pharmacy benefit.